 Are beta readers expensive?

-In general, your beta readers won’t charge anything at all—except maybe a plate of homemade cookies or a favour when moving day comes.
-Often your beta readers will be people in your life who want to support your craft, such as friends or family, or other writers who may ask you to beta read for them in exchange.
+In general, a beta reader won’t charge anything at all—except maybe a plate of homemade cookies or a favour when moving day comes.
+Often your beta reader will be someone in your life who want to support your craft, such as a friend or family member, or another aspiring writer who may ask you to beta read for them in exchange.

 Where can you find beta readers?

-So now that we know the basics of what beta readers are and why they’re important, where can you find them?
+So now that we know the basics of what a beta reader is and why they’re important, where can you find them?
 Here are a few roads to keep in mind.